BotStudios/modmail.js/README.md

   - This is a `modmail.js version 2` and above guide
   - We encourage you to use `modmail.js version 2.0.0^` and above
   - If you have an older version of nodejs (i.e. below 12.0), you should upgrade to the latest version.
+  - Scroll down to the bottom if you want to go advance

 ### **Getting Started**...